Heg0Dmsk/strapi-docker/README.md

 <a name="plugin-installation"></a>
 ## Plugin installation

-To install Plugins, the install command needs to be copied from the in-app marketplace or the githup page of the plugin and executed inside the container shell
+To install Plugins, the install command needs to be copied from the in-app marketplace or the githup page of the plugin and executed inside the container shell.

 <a name="not-use-for-production"></a>
 ## Do not use this image for production